M-Hammad-Faisal/word-hunter/README.md

 3. Get a Random Word: Click the “Random Word” button to explore something new.
 4. Toggle Theme: Use the sun/moon icon to switch between light and dark modes.
 5. View Recent Searches: Clear the input to see your last 5 searches.

 ---

-## License

-This project is licensed under the MIT License.
-See for details.

----